unasuke/middleman-img_loading_attribute/README.md

 ## Code of Conduct

-Everyone interacting in the Redcarpet::Render::HTMLLazyImg project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/unasuke/middleman-img_loading_attribute/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Middleman::ImgLoadingAttribute project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/unasuke/middleman-img_loading_attribute/blob/master/CODE_OF_CONDUCT.md).